Gibraltar Cruise Terminal: Future expansion

 On 5 October 2011, the Government of Gibraltar announced the planned expansion of the cruise terminal.
 Their stated goal is to permit The Rock to accommodate larger cruise ships at the commercial port, as well as an increase in the number of passengers.
 The government also wishes to meet the needs of a variety of passengers.
 In addition to those customers for whom Gibraltar is a stop on their itinerary, the updated terminal and associated facilities will accommodate those who join or leave the vessel in Gibraltar, "partial turnaround" passengers.
-The first phase of the expansion will entail demolition of an adjacent structure, the former Ice Box Building, which has recently been utilised by M H Bland & Co.
+The first phase of the expansion will entail demolition of an adjacent structure, the former Ice Box Building, which has recently been used by M H Bland & Co.
 This will make available an additional 800 m2, increasing the facility from 1200 m2 to 2000 m2.
 The terminal will then be completely renovated.

 The expanded cruise terminal will feature an enlarged arrival area.
 That section of the building will include an information screen, seating, and an area for the Gibraltar Tourist Board.
 The portion of the terminal dedicated to security and immigration will be doubled in size, with separation of the areas serving the two sides of the Western Arm.
 New stairs and an elevator for the disabled will lead to a new mezzanine level with a cafeteria.
 The colour scheme inside the terminal will be changed to sand and terracotta.
 The exterior of the facility will also receive a new paint job, which will include a "Welcome to Gibraltar" sign on the roof of the building.
 The renovation will be completed with resurfacing of the Western Arm.